10 most powerful bikes under Rs 10 lakh

 Triumph Daytona 660 unveiled; makes 95hp, weighs 201kg

 The Suzuki GSX-8R was launched recently, and it produces 1hp more than the Triumph Trident 660.
-It loses out on a cylinder or two compared to the Triumph Daytona 660 and the Honda CBR650R, but manages to produce higher peak torque.
-Powering the GSX-8R is a 776cc parallel twin motor that produces 82hp and 78Nm.
-This motor also powers the Suzuki V-Strom 800DE but is in a different state of tune and produces less power in the ADV.
+It loses out on a cylinder or two compared to the Triumph Daytona 660 and the Honda CBR650R, but manages a higher peak torque of 78Nm from its 776cc parallel-twin motor.
+This mill also powers the Suzuki V-Strom 800DE, but it is in a different state of tune and produces less power in the ADV.

 3. Honda CB650R

-The Honda CB650R shares its engine and chassis with its faired sibling– the CBR650R and features the same 649cc, inline-4, liquid-cooled engine, producing 95hp.
-Despite sharing identical power output, the CBR650R ranks third in this comparison, primarily due to its power-to-weight ratio.
+The Honda CB650R shares its engine and chassis with its faired sibling – the CBR650R – and features the same 649cc inline-4 liquid-cooled engine, producing 95hp.
+Despite sharing identical power output, it ranks third in this comparison, primarily due to its power-to-weight ratio.
 The Honda 650 range starts at Rs 9.20 lakh with the neo-retro CB650R and goes up to Rs 9.99 lakh for the faired CBR650R.
+Recently, Honda also discontinued the standard variant of the CB650R and CBR650R, and these two are only available in their E-Clutch variants.

 2. Triumph Daytona 660